Bobby Labonte: 2006–2008

-In his inaugural season in the famous No. 43 car, Labonte collected three Top 5's and eight Top 10's.
-His Top 5's included an impressive run at the Martinsville Speedway, where he finished third after being in contention for the win much of the day.
+In his inaugural season in the famous No. 43 car, Labonte collected three top-fives and eight top-tens.
+His top-fives included an impressive run at Martinsville, where he finished third after being in contention for the win much of the day.
 He ended up finishing 21st in the points standings, three spots better than he did two years before.

 Labonte began the 2007 season with a 21st-place finish in the Daytona 500, after avoiding the many accidents the race had.
-Labonte would end the year with no Top 5's and only three Top 10's.
-However, due to a more consistent season, he finished 18th in the standings, a three-position improvement over 2006.
+Labonte would end the year with no top-fives and only three top-tens.
+However, due to a more consistent season, he finished eighteenth in the points standings, a three-position improvement over 2006.
 In November, Labonte formed a full-service marketing agency, Breaking Limits, which is based in Huntersville, North Carolina.

-In 2008, Labonte continued his contract with Petty Enterprises, but experienced a largely unsuccessful season, gathering only three Top 10's and no Top 5's on his way to finishing 21st in the Sprint Cup point standings.
+In 2008, Labonte continued his contract with Petty Enterprises, but experienced a largely unsuccessful season, gathering only three top-tens and no top-fives on his way to finishing 21st in the Sprint Cup point standings.
 In December of that year, Labonte was released from Petty Enterprises while the team was negotiating a deal with a private equity firm that fell through, and Petty partnered with Gillett Evernham Motorsports.

 2009

 On January 13, 2009, Labonte was confirmed to be the driver of the No. 96 Ford Fusion for Hall of Fame Racing, now in a partnership with Yates Racing.
-In the 2009 Spring Las Vegas race, the Shelby 427, Labonte recorded his first Top 5 with Hall of Fame Racing and his best finish since he finished third in the Fall Martinsville race in 2006.
-However, that was his only Top 5 run for the year.
-With eleven races remaining in the 2009 season, Labonte was replaced for Erik Darnell for 7 of the final eleven races due to sponsorship problems with the No. 96.
-Labonte found a ride with TRG Motorsports and it's 71 for the 7 races he was out of the 96.
-In his first race at Atlanta, Labonte ran inside the Top 20 all night and scored an 18th-place finish.
-Two races later Labonte gave TRG its best qualifying effort with an eighth-place start, Labonte came home 22nd.
-At Talladega, Labonte finished 10th after, at one point, running second in that race to Dale Earnhardt Jr.
+In the 2009 Spring Las Vegas race, the Shelby 427, Labonte recorded his first top-five with Hall of Fame Racing and his best finish since he finished third in the Fall Martinsville race in 2006.
+However, that was his only top-five run for the year.
+With eleven races remaining in the 2009 season, Labonte was replaced for Erik Darnell for seven of the final eleven races due to sponsorship problems with the No. 96.
+Labonte found a ride with TRG Motorsports and it's 71 for the seven races he was out of the 96.
+In his first race at Atlanta, Labonte ran inside the top-twenty all night and scored an eighteenth place finish.
+Two races later Labonte gave TRG its best qualifying effort with an 8th-place start, Labonte came home 22nd.
+At Talladega, Labonte finished tenth after, at one point, running second in that race to Dale Earnhardt Jr.